University Art Collections

 The Robertson Collection is a collection of over 300 magnificent photographs donated to the University by Jim and Nan Robertson.
 Nan Robertson was herself a talented art student who studied in Arizona in the 1970s and ‘80s.
 Jim owned the Fifth Avenue Gallery of Photography in Scottsdale, Ariz., which brought him into contact with such distinguished artists as Bill Brandt, Bruce Barnbaum, Ansel Adams, Ruth Bernhard and André Kertesz .
 Since moving to Dover, Tenn., the couple has been adamant about sharing their passion with the University.
 The donation gave the University one of the most impressive photography collections in the region.
 Some of the pieces are currently on display in the second floor of the Art + Design building.

 As a collection of a public institution, it is our goal to make the work as accessible to the public as possible.
 To achieve that goal, we have installed several 'mini-galleries' throughout campus.
-You can find several pieces from the collection in the following buildings: McReynolds (both floors), Art + Design (both floors), Morgan University Center (downstairs), Browning (all floors), Claxton (2nd floor Education Dept.).
+You can find several pieces from the collection in the following buildings: McReynolds (2nd floor), Art+Design (both floors), Morgan University Center (bottom floor), Browning (all floors), Claxton (2nd floor Education Dept.).
 Furture sites for additional 'mini-galleries' include the buildings: Marks, Claxton, Sundquist.